collabserver/collabserver-grapheditor/README.md

 # Overview
-GraphEditor is a command line tool for graph.
+GraphEditor is a command line tool for graph that supports realtime collaboration with several users.
+Contributors may edit a graph at the same time, even with totally concurrent operations.
+Concurrency is resolved without any locking or synchronization.

-This is an example of end-user client that uses collab-data-crdts to handle multi-users real-time collaboration.
+The goal of this project is to show an example of end-user client using the CollabServer Framework.
-Each vertex in the graph has a map of attributes: {name,value}.
+It is built using the `collab-data-crdts` (SimpleGraph data structure) and, `collab-client-interface` (Client interface to work with a collab-server).
+All the "black magic" is done behind the scene and this project may be done by an application / UI developer (Without any knowledge about collaboration and, concurrency).

 # Quick Start